oracle-livelabs/cloud-database-services/exadata-ocw-hol/smart_scan/smart_scan.md

 ## Introduction

 In this practice, you are introduced to the Smart Scan capability of Exadata.
-You will execute a query with and without Smart Scan enabled, and examine statistics to measure the effect of Smart Scan.
+You will execute queries with and without Smart Scan enabled, and examine statistics to measure the effect of Smart Scan.

 Estimated Lab Time: 10 minutes